pbelmann/guidelines/README.md

 This includes adjusting the existing e2e tests if necessary.

 * **Security Fixes**
-The sprint commissioner keeps track of the security scans for the cloud-portal-webapp and fixes errors and warnings displayed there.
+The sprint commissioner keeps track of the security scans for all repositories with activated scans and fixes errors and warnings displayed there.

 * **Staging**
 He/She is responsible for ensuring that the staging instance is up-to-date and online at the sprint meeting.